By Lottie Dalziel

 5\ Bye-bye micro-plastic

 Did you know that every time you rinse and squeeze out most of the popular brands of wipes you are squeezing microplastics into our oceans?
-It’s a truth that is hard to swallow but switching to reusable cotton dishcloths and brushes made from natural fibres is a simple solution.
+It’s a truth that is hard to swallow but switching to Swedish dishcloths that are made from cellulose is a simple solution.
 Shop now.

 6\ Ditch baking paper